-So, you have finally decided to step into the world of PC gaming with a prebuilt PC but are not sure where to start your search for a good gaming PC from?
+So, you have finally decided to step into the world of PC gaming with a prebuilt PC but are not sure where to start your search.

 At the end of the article, you will not only be well versed on the topic of prebuilt PCs but will have the best gaming PCs under $1500 that are available in the market at your disposal because this article is going to cover the following: